On the good life

 From the first psalm on, the Psalter claims that God-seekers are enviable, contradicting the nearly universal belief that self-seeking gets us ahead.
 This psalm straddles that fault line by recounting Asaph’s crisis of faith.
 Having envied the self-indulgent rich who arrogantly think the rules don’t apply to them, he almost agreed that pleasing God was a lost cause since it brought him only trouble, while self-seekers all seemed to live trouble-free lives.

 Faith often raises hard questions.
 Under a just leader, evildoers are punished and the innocent thrive.
-So why does God let the egotistical rich get richer and richer at the expense of the poor?
+So why does God let the egotistical rich get richer at the expense of the poor?
 Ready to trash his Torah faith, Asaph encounters God in the sanctuary and is kept from acting like a dumb animal and betraying his faith community.[1]

 When Asaph begins that encounter, the wicked are secure while he’s on slippery ground.
 When he emerges from it, the wicked are on slippery ground while he’s secure.
 But dramatic as that shift is, it’s only his perspective that changes.
 His outward situation remains the same.
 Still, he sees that—for all their wealth, ease, and acclaim—the wicked don’t know peace.
 What truly makes life good is God’s presence, his shelter, his power enabling his people to please him, and the peace that comes with it.

-During your free moments today, pray these words:
+In your free moments today, pray these words:

 Who have I in heaven but you?